Generic Name: cetuximab (se TUX i mab)

 You should not use Erbitux if you are allergic to cetuximab or to mouse protein.

-To make sure Erbitux is safe for you, tell your doctor if you have:
+To make sure Erbitux is safe for you, tell your doctor if you have ever had:

 heart rhythm problems;